Fer-Bonilla/emerald-ethdapp-supplychain/README.md

 **The adress for the supplychaon contract on the rinkeby network is:** 0x27D8D15CbC94527cAdf5eC14B69519aE23288B95 **Link to Etherscan:** https://kovan.etherscan.io/tx/0x7a984f8179eb26fafe67d6620f5412e603189c0d02317599d522fac8c54f0cb8

-The console outpuy for the migration looks like:
+The console output for the migration looks like:

 ```
    ======================